Python-SIP/sip/docs/directives.rst

 .. version-added:: 6.10

-This directive is used to specify the exact major version number and the minimum minor version number of the ABI required to build the project.
-It normally reflects the calls made to the public API from handwritten code, ie. if the code makes a call to a function that was added to a particular ABI version then that version should be specified as the minimum required.
+This directive is used to specify the minimum minor version number of an ABI required to build the project.
+See :ref:`ref-abi-to-target`.

+It normally reflects the calls made to the public corresponding API from handwritten code, ie. if the code makes a call to a function that was added to a particular ABI version then that version should be specified as the minimum required.
-If the directive is also specified in an imported module (see :directive:`%Import`), then SIP will check that the versions do not conflict.

-If the major version is omitted (and not provide by an imported module) then the default ABI will be used.
-The default may change in the future and so this directive should always be used in this module or an imported one.
+If the project supports multiple ABI versions then the directive **must** be called for **each** major version.

 If the minor version is omitted then the latest minor version of the major version will be used.
 However it is recommended that a minor number is always specified, even if it is ``0``.

+If the directive is also specified in an imported module (see :directive:`%Import`), then SIP will check that the versions do not conflict.

 For example::